patperry/corpus/README.md

 License
 -------

 Corpus is released under the [Apache Licence, Version 2.0][apache].
+Portions of the library rely on data from the [Unicode Character Database][ucd] and are subject to the terms of the [Unicode Licence][unicode]

 [apache]: https://www.apache.org/licenses/LICENSE-2.0.html